BenBagBag/seattle_beps_modelling/README.md

 ### The Alternative Compliance Model

 Found in `models/alternative_compliance_model.py`.
 This class models expected emissions for each building subject to the policy, taking into account a proposed ammendment that will loosen emissions standards for campuses, highly-polluting buildings, and buildings with unclassified use types.
 The model includes a description of the ammendment.
-The model is not fully tested, use at your own discretion.

 ## Using the model